netbox-community/netbox-plugin-tutorial/tutorial/step11-graphql-api.md

 * `AccessListType.rules` exposes the reverse foreign key relationship.
 * `AccessListRuleType.access_list` exposes the forward foreign key relationship.
 * `source_prefix` and `destination_prefix` reuse NetBox core GraphQL types.
+* Both prefix fields are optional because they are nullable in the model.

 ## Create the query